 Students who, in the course of a year (September to September), complete a minimum of 30 semester credit hours and achieve a grade point average of 3.20 or higher are designated as Alden Scholars.
-Students who achieve a grade point average of 3.80 or higher receive special recognition.
+Students who achieve a grade point average of 3.80 or higher receive special recognition as Distinguished Alden Scholars.
 Grades of Credit and No Credit are not considered in making Alden Scholar designations.
 However, credit hours earned for grades of Credit do count toward the minimum hours required for Alden Scholars.
 For students studying abroad for the full year, the grades submitted by the foreign institution will be used whenever possible.
 However, the grades will be evaluated within the context of the foreign institution’s grading system, and other pertinent data will be taken into account in each case.
 For students who study abroad for one semester, Alden Scholar eligibility for that year will be determined by considering both the Allegheny record and the grades from the foreign institution.
 At least 16 semester credit hours must be completed during the semester at Allegheny.

 Students named as Alden Scholars during their senior year and/or at any time during their undergraduate career are recognized in the Commencement program at the time of graduation and on their academic record.

 Each year up to 30 students from the sophomore, junior, and senior classes are honored as Doane Distinguished Scholars.
 These students have earned the highest cumulative averages in their respective classes, are awarded a prize and a medal, and receive recognition in the Commencement program, at the Alden Scholar Banquet, and on their academic record.
 The 30 annual awards are made possible through the generosity of the late Mrs. Sandra Doane Turk.